ragibson/levy-stable-benchmarks/README.md

 TODO: simple_quadrature limitations and potential hybrid scheme

+##### simple_monte_carlo appears far slower in practice than listed here.
+Why?

 ##### These methods vary greatly in their speed.
 What is a "good" average time per call?

+TODO: highly domain specific, etc.

 ##### Some of the methods only appear in the PDF or CDF tests.
 Why?

+##### I know of a Python library that is missing from this benchmark.
+Can you add it?

+TODO: please raise an issue and I'll try to add it.